-- (a) This Code was adopted September 19, 1995 by the Judicial Conference of the United States and became effective January 1, 1996.
-With the adoption of the Code of Conduct for Federal Public Defenders Employees on September 19, 1995, the Judicial Conference repealed the Code of the Conduct for Federal Public Defenders. - (b) Canon 6 was revised at the September 1998 Judicial Conference.
+- (a) This Code of Conduct for Federal Public Defender Employees was adopted September 19, 1995 by the Judicial Conference of the United States and became effective January 1, 1996.
+With the adoption of the Code of Conduct for Federal Public Defender Employees on September 19, 1995, the Judicial Conference repealed the Code of the Conduct for Federal Public Defenders. - (b) Canon 6 was revised at the September 1998 Judicial Conference. - (c) The Conference revised Canon 3C and Canon 3D in March 2020. - (d) In March 2024, the Conference revised the "Scope" provision (§ 410.10(a)).